neneyhsw/programming/README.md

 This problem is stable marriage problem.
 It needs to macth N man and N woman by their preference.
 It has two strategies, man proposes to woman and woman proposes to man.
+It will read the test data from Gale Shapley Algorithm Test Data folder.